teloadrhin/GettingAndCleaningDataCourseProject/README.md

 The R script [run_analysis.R](run_analysis.R) looks for a file named *UCI HAR Dataset.zip* in the working directory.
 If the file is not found the script tries to download the data.

-Details about the data analysis are described in the [CodeBook.md](code book) file.
+Details about the data analysis are described in the [code book](CodeBook.md) file.

-The final result of the script is a tidy data set, which is written to a file named *result.dat" in the working directory.
+The final result of the script is a tidy data set, which is written to a file named *result.dat* in the working directory.